panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 ## Future aspects of this project
 - The mentors and I decided to continue to work on the project for a few more months to get enough results to publish a paper.
 - The major aim being able to show the efficancy of current nmt models in translating compositionality based questions to proper SPARQL query.
-- The work to be done includes:<span style="color:blue">
+- <span style="color:blue">The work to be done includes [Future Scope]:
     - Running more experiments
     - Comparing with the current state of the art
     - Working on variable awareness